 Other theater companies and institutions for which Andrew has worked, in various capacities, include: the Magic Theater, the Yale Repertory Theater, Manhattan Class Company, Syracuse Stage, Mabou Mines New York, Schaubuehne am Lehniner Platz, Arc-Light Repertory Theater SF, Yale Summer School Acting Program, Northwestern University’s National High School Institute, Emerging Artists (New York), The Flea (New York), Odyssey Theater Ensemble (Los Angeles), Fordham University, Fairfield University, and Clark University.
 He has directed productions of plays by William Shakespeare, John Webster, Neal Bell, Maria Irene Fornes, Peter Handke, Edward Albee, Eric Overmyer, Wallace Shawn, John Guare, Kandor and Ebb, Liz Duffy Adams, Julie McKee, Robert Curtis, Jody McAuliffe and Brian Bauman, among others.

-In 2004, he founded his acting studio in San Francisco, and expanded it to Los Angeles in 2008.
-He has been blogging about acting and his approach to it for a decade.
 Andrew is blessed with the company of an incorrigible but relentlessly lovable Chocolate Labrador Retriever named Hudson.